25prabhu10/notes/docs/Languages/JavaScript/JavaScript Udemy.md

 Primitive Data Types in JavaScript:

-1. Number: Floating point numbers for both decimals and integers
+1. _Number_: Floating point numbers for both decimals and integers
-2. String: Sequence of characters, used for text
+2. _String_: Sequence of characters, used for text
-3. Boolean: Logical data type that can only be _true_ or _false_
+3. _Boolean_: Logical data type that can only be _true_ or _false_
-4. Undefined: Data type of a variable that has no value assigned to it
+4. _Undefined_: Data type of a variable that has no value assigned to it
-5. Null: Also means 'non-existent'.
+5. _Null_: Also means 'non-existent'.
 No value is present.

 ## Operators